 Also – check out The Flavor Dojo – a new popup from chef Jen Jasinski featuring flavorful bowls of heirloom grains and greens with a choice of protein.
 Pick up one of these healthy options from 11-2, Monday-Friday.

 Where: 909 Walnut St, Boulder

 Phone Number: 303-444-3885

 The Lowdown: Boulder’s beautiful, ingredient-focused and seriously underrated gem of a restaurant is demonstrating a genuine act of compassion.
 Arcana’s Community Meal Program is a top notch, sliding-scale-situation in which fabulous food will be served up in order to benefit folks in the industry who may be experiencing a financial struggle at this time.
 This pay what-you-can to-go and delivery menu will be available to all, with a suggested price of ($20) and a sliding scale starting at ($0).
-Options include Buckner Family Farms prime rib, salmon, vegan stew, the Arcana burger, loaves of Arcana’s wonderful bread, Tulip ice cream pints and a selections of salads and sides.
-Tips shall not be accepted and a delivery fee will not be implemented.
+Tips shall not be accepted.
 Instead, Arcana will accept a “staff support” fee to directly benefit all employees whose hours have been reduced.